Weather: Advice for Cold Temperatures

 - Seasonal Fire Prevention

-For more information about dealing with winter weather conditions, see Preparing Your Home and Vehicle for Cold Temperatures and visit the Centers for Disease Control and Prevention.
+For more information about dealing with winter weather conditions, see Preparing Your Home and Vehicle for Cold Temperatures, and visit the Centers for Disease Control and Prevention and the Maryland Department of Health and Mental Hygiene.